 Affiliated Interests Family Members Friends

 Soumaya Slim Domit - Daughter of Carlos Slim.
-Married to the architect Fernando Romero, who together witht the British Norman Foster won the public tender for the design of the new airport in Mexico City, which was canceled by López Obrador's government.
+Married to the architect Fernando Romero, who together with the British Norman Foster won the public tender for the design of the new airport in Mexico City, which was canceled by López Obrador's government.